geo-python/site/source/lessons/L7/pandas-plotting.rst

 such Figures where you have multiple plots in different panels as was shown in the beginning.

 Let's start by changing our plotting style into a nicely looking ``seaborn-whitegrid``.
-You can take a look of different readily-available styles from ``here <https://tonysyu.github.io/raw_content/matplotlib-style-gallery/gallery.html>``__.
+You can take a look of different readily-available styles from `here <https://tonysyu.github.io/raw_content/matplotlib-style-gallery/gallery.html>`__ .

 .. ipython:: python